Rhonda McDonda

 In 98, they would have done that.
 I feel like it would have been a cartoon.

-Hey, kids, don't forget.
+Don't forget.
 What is this?
 Is this a real

 That's cool.
 Nothing to do with the Egg McMuffin, I'm sorry to say.

-Let's get the commercial play in.
+Let's get the commercial playing.

 I feel like none of this is real because why would they know anything about his fucking accent and how high SAT scores are?
-Give me an Egg McMuffin or I'm going to kill you.
+Give me that Egg McMuffin or I'm going to kill you.

-After his appearances in the fall of 98, the headless Egg McMuffin horseman does not appear again.
+After his appearances in the fall of 98, the headless Egg McMuffin Horseman does not appear again.
 It's been 20 years since this time.

 Declared dead.
 This is crazy what you're reading, and it's actually insane.